httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 A recipient MAY ignore any or all digests.
 Application-specific behavior or local policy MAY set additional constraints on the processing and validation practices of the conveyed digests.
-The security considerations covers some of the issues related to ignoring digests (see {{sec-agility}}) and validating multiple digests (see {{sec-exhaustion}}).
+The security considerations cover some of the issues related to ignoring digests (see {{sec-agility}}) and validating multiple digests (see {{sec-exhaustion}}).